agatatelesh/InterviewPrepScripts/README.md

 # InterviewPrepScripts
-Selected Scripts from the project Freud's Witness for review by Toukana Interactive GmbH
+Selected Scripts from the project Freud's Witness for review by Hocoma AG

 ### 1.DraggbleScript